 The Museum’s Americans and the Holocaust initiative focuses on Americans’ responses to the rise of Nazi Germany and the Holocaust.
 The initiative is anchored in an exhibition of the same name currently on display in the Museum.
 In partnership with the American Library Association, a traveling version is touring public and university libraries nationwide.

 Educational resources include lessons, books, and a crowdsourcing newspaper project.
 Related archival materials can be found in the Museum’s collections.

 The new documentary by Ken Burns, Lynn Novick and Sarah Botstein, The U.S. and the Holocaust, was partly inspired by the Museum's initiative and can be viewed on PBS.

-The online counterpart to the Americans and the Holocaust exhibition includes personal stories and interactive elements.
+Explore the online counterpart to the Americans and the Holocaust exhibition which includes personal stories, artifacts, and film.

 The Museum is deeply grateful to the following donors for their generous support of our Americans and the Holocaust initiative.